-Saving up enough money to take the first step onto the property ladder is an exciting time, but can also be daunting when you first start out.
+Are you looking to save for your first home?
+Taking the first step onto the property ladder is an exciting time, but can also be daunting when you first start out.
 Here are some tips to build your savings quickly:

 1. Create a savings habit

 You’ve decided the time is right to start saving for your own home, but don’t know where to start?
 Not many of us have spare cash at the end of each month to pop into a savings account, but by looking at your outgoings you might be able to see where you can cut back, or perhaps stop any unnecessary spending.
 Putting money away at the beginning of each month can help create a savings habit as well as budgeting throughout the month.

 2. Open a separate savings account specifically for your deposit

 By opening a separate account and keeping the money aside from day to day spending will stop you being tempted to ‘dip in’ when things get tight at the end of the month.
 There are lots of savings accounts to chose from and you’ll find the right one for you by considering:

 - how regularly you will deposit money

 - how often you might need to access this money

 - any time limit on when you want to withdraw the funds to purchase your dream home

 Many banks and building societies now offer savings accounts for prospective home owners.
 For example, our Homestart Regular Saver offers a competitive interest rate and is specifically designed to help local young people save up to £150 a month.
 And if, after saving for 12 months, you decide to take out a mortgage with us you will benefit from no arrangement fee and £500 cash back.